JesseChua94/-basic-android-concepts/README.md

-# -basic-android-concepts
+# Basic-Android-Features
-Getting familiar with Android Studio and a few basic concepts
+Getting familiar with Android Studio and implementing a few basic features.

-Some basic concepts I was playing around with was:
+Some basic features I was playing around with was:
 Activities, buttons, moving from activities, displaying the current time from a button, labelling buttons, activity bar, themes.